Regional Lake Stewardship Project

 Riparian areas are the transition zones between water and land, they slow and clean water before it enters an aquatic system; they also stabilize shorelines with their deep roots and provide critical habitat and food for an array of species.

-To raise awareness and re-establish biodiversity in these important ecosystems, the North Saskatchewan Watershed Alliance hosted two planting projects with the help of their partners.
-These projects were a great hands-on experience for community members to learn about the importance of riparian health in the watershed.
+To raise awareness and re-establish biodiversity in these important ecosystems, the North Saskatchewan Watershed Alliance hosts planting projects with the help of partners.
+These projects provide a great hands-on experience for community members to learn about the importance of riparian health in the watershed.
 This project was made possible through the generous support of Pembina Pipeline.

 Planting Knowledge